 To take in more of the beach, go to Stearn’s Wharf for a stroll along the coast.
 It’s specially pretty at sunset.
 Bring inflatable kayaks or surfboards and enjoy the Pacific Ocean.
-If you are a newbie to the world of surfing or SUP, there are a lot of other beginners here so go have a blast.
-Then enjoy a seafood lunch or dinner at one of the many restaurants.
-Hotel: Hotel Californian (8.9) or The Ritz-Carlton Bacara (8.3)
+If you are a newbie to the world of surfing or SUP, take a surf lesson.
+Then enjoy a seafood lunch or dinner with a view at one of the many restaurants.